More Clay Pot Cooking! The Addiction Starts!

 - 1 Cinnamon Stick

-Towards the end of the 15 minutes, quickly grill your chicken on the BBQ for 1 minute each side
+- Towards the end of the 15 minutes, quickly grill your chicken on the BBQ for 1 minute on each side.